HIBC2017/WANNAFIX/README.md

 <strong>Note that the author of this script is not responsible for any damage caused, you automatically accept this when you run the script!</strong>

-P.S this script must be run as administrator user to work correctly depending on the environment that you're attempting to execute it in.
+P.S this script must be run under administrator user to operate correctly depending on the environment that you're attempting to execute it in.